weishiuchang/writeups/onprem-istio/README.md

 curl: (56) Recv failure: Connection reset by peer
 ```

-Well truthfully that's not that surprising actually as we haven't given it anything to forward to.
-So let's do what would have come naturally and create a service with an Ingress:
+Well yeah that's not surprising as we haven't given it anything to forward to.
+So let's do what we would have done with a basic Kubernetes cluster and create a Deployment and Service with an Ingress:

 ```bash
 # kubectl create deployment helloworld --image gcr.io/google-samples/hello-app:1.0